 Our Composers

-Each concert Friends After Good Sound seeks to work with three composers from around the Portland Oregon Area.
+Each concert Friends After Good Sound seeks to work with two to three composers from around the Portland Oregon Area.
 WE LOVE OUR COMPOSERS.
-We consider them to be a vital part of our collective, helping us better showcase the ingenious art Porltand has to offer.
-Below is a list of those who have or will be working with us.
+We consider them to be a vital part of our collective, helping us better showcase the ingenious art Portland has to offer.
+Below is a list of those who have or currently are working with us.

 Betty Booher studies composition at Portland State University with Professor Renée Favand-See and jazz voice with Professor Sherry Alves.
 In combining jazz studies with her classical background, Betty incorporates influences from both in her compositions, often including vocal parts and improvisation in her chamber music.
 Her double reed quartet, The Emmett Variations, was a recent winner of the international Double Reed Society’s 50 for 50 competition and was featured at the IDRS convention last July.
 Returning to school had been a longtime goal, and she’s delighted to have the chance to tell stories through her music.